What they do

 It is possible to work as a drug and alcohol counsellor without any formal qualifications and get training on the job.
 However, entry into this occupation may be improved by obtaining a qualification in counselling, community work, mental health, psychology, social work or a related area.

-The Certificate IV in Alcohol and Other Drugs, Certificate IV in Mental Health, the Diploma of Alcohol and Other Drugs, Diploma of Counselling, Diploma of Mental Health and Diploma of Community Services are offered at TAFE colleges and other registered training organisations throughout Western Australia.
-Browse the Jobs and Skills WA and My Skills websites to find a training provider near you.
+The Certificate III in Community Services, Certificate IV in Alcohol and Other Drugs, Certificate IV in Mental Health, the Diploma of Alcohol and Other Drugs, Diploma of Counselling, Diploma of Mental Health and Diploma of Community Services are offered at TAFE colleges and other registered training organisations throughout Western Australia.
+To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.

 Required registration and licensing

-To work as a drug and alcohol counsellor in WA, you will need to obtain a Working with Children Check from the Working with Children Screening Unit of the Department of Communities.
+To work as a drug and alcohol counsellor in WA, you may need to hold a current Working with Children Check issued by the Working with Children Screening Unit of the Department of Communities.